 Beet Preparation - The beets are carried into the factory in a water flume.
 Rocks and weeds are removed prior to the beets being washed.
 The roots of the washed beets are then sliced into thin noodle-like strips called cossettes, which are sent to the extraction system.

-Sugar Extraction and Purification - The cossettes are soaked with hot water to remove the sugar syrup.
-The syrup is then heated, and exposed to lime and carbon dioxide to remove remaining impurities.
+Sugar Extraction and Purification - The cossettes are soaked with hot water to remove the sugar juice.
+The juice is first purified by precipitating the impurities using lime and carbon dioxide, then removing them through filtration.

 Much of the water removed through sugar beet processing still contains sugar, so it is pumped back into the system to be used again.
 Molasses is recycled through the sugar beet processing cycle an average of four times to remove the maximum amount of sugar.
 Molasses is also used by distillers, bakers and pharmaceutical companies.